amicks/Speculator/docs/example.md

 `n_estimators=65` and `n_jobs=4` are keyword arguments for [Scikit Learn's RandomForestClassifier](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html).
 The values we supplied tells the model to use 65 trees in the forest, and use 4 CPU threads.
 This allows the model to be more accurate while simultaneously running faster.

 ## Predict a target
-The model is built, trained, and now ready to predict.
-Simply use the predict function on any x axis (feature data set) and the predictions will be returned.
+The model is built, trained, and now ready to predict the trends.
+Simply use the .\_predict\_trends function on any x axis (feature data set) and the predictions will be returned.

 The predict function takes 1 positional argument:
 * x: Pandas DataFrame axis of features